jamesbvaughan/jamesbvaughan.com/content/posts/volume-controller-1/index.md

 that I can place wherever it's convenient in my apartment.

-In the next post in this series, I'll talk about building that, probably using something like an ESP32 board with a rotary encoder.
-Something like this, with a nice enclosure and a nice feeling knob, maybe with some kind of haptic feedback for the stepped volume changes?
+In the next post in this series, I'll talk about building that, probably using something like an ESP32 board with a rotary encoder, a nice enclosure and a nice feeling knob, maybe with some kind of haptic feedback for the stepped volume changes?

 ![Some of the components I might use](parts.webp)